vxel/brotherql/README.md

 A Java library for printing labels on Brother QL series label printers.

-This package implements the raster language protocol and allows you to control these printers and receive status via USB or Network connection.
+This package implements the raster language protocol and allows you to control these printers and receive status (for USB printers only).
 No printer driver is required since this package communicates directly with the label printer.
 It allows to bypass difficulties encountered by many drivers and generic printing API to set the page sizes and margins, in particular for endless labels.